Egida/Fatebot-v0.2.2/README.md

 		or
 		var_anme = "224.12" //224.12.0.0 - 224.255.255.255

-(2) Go to "NextIP" function, Add The case for your ip range and return range of your ip.
+(2) Go to "NextIP" function, And add The case for your ip range and return range of your ip.

 		case var_name:
 				return ManageIP_range(ipRange, GenRange(255, 0))